nm96/mensable/README.md

 directory, with some configuration files here along with this readme.
-This structure - borrowed from [the flask tutorial](https://flask.palletsprojects.com/en/2.2.x/tutorial/) allows the app to be run as a python package, which is useful for testing.
+This structure - borrowed from [the flask tutorial](https://flask.palletsprojects.com/en/2.2.x/tutorial/) allows the app to be run as a Python package, which is useful for testing.
 Below I have outlined the contents of the most important files in the project.

 ### [`mensable/__init__.py`](mensable/__init__.py)

-This is the 'factory' file which identifies the `/mensable` directory as a python package, and includes the `create_app` function for creating and configuring the flask app.
+This is the 'factory' file which identifies the `/mensable` directory as a Python package, and includes the `create_app` function for creating and configuring the flask app.

 ### [`mensable/auth.py`](mensable/auth.py)